Flowminder/FDFA_01/helpfiles/Chord.md

 Data to Viz</a>)*

 Larger is the arc, larger is the migration movement from one entitiy to the next.
-Two filters are applied to the data:
+One filter can be applied to the data:

--   The dropdown menu `Number of relations` allows the user to filter the maximum number of relations per entity (rnked by order of importance)
--   The slider widget `Maximum number of relations` determine the number of relations to draw out of these pre-selected relations.
+-   The widget `Maximum number of relations` determines the number of relations to draw.

 ### Data sources and methods